sjg20/u-boot/doc/driver-model/design.rst

 node that caused the device to be created.
 The uclass is set correctly for the device.

+The device's sequence number is assigned, either the requested one or the next available one (after all aliases are processed) if nothing particular is requested.

 The device's bind() method is permitted to perform simple actions, but should not scan the device tree node, not initialise hardware, nor set up structures or allocate memory.
 All of these tasks should be left for